|Born||in Poughkeepsie, New York, USA|

 Mini Bio (1)

-On a personal level, Wood was exceedingly complex.
-He was born on October 10, 1924 in Poughkeepsie, New York, where he lived most of his childhood.
-He joined the US Marine Corps in 1943 World War II and was, by all accounts, an exemplary soldier, wounded in ferocious combat in the Pacific theater in WW II.
-Conversely, he claimed to have been wearing a bra and panties under his uniform during a military landing.
+Wood was an exceedingly complex person.
+He was born on October 10, 1924, in Poughkeepsie, NY, where he lived most of his childhood.
+He joined the US Marine Corps in 1943 at the height of World War II and was, by all accounts, an exemplary soldier, wounded in ferocious combat in the Pacific theater (a transvestite, he claimed to have been wearing a bra and panties under his uniform while storming ashore during the bloody beachhead landing at Tarawa in November 1943).
 He was habitually optimistic, even in the face of the bleak realities that would later consume him.
-His personality bonded him with a small clique of outcasts that eked out life on the far edges of the Hollywood fringe.
+His personality bonded him with a small clique of outcasts who eked out life on the far edges of the Hollywood fringe.

-Wood's main problem was he saw himself as a producer-writer-director.
-Friends described him as an oddball hack who was far more interested in the work required in cobbling a project together than ever learning the craft of film making or in any type of realism.
-In an alternate universe, Wood might have been a competent producer had he had better industry connections and hired a competent director.
+Wood's main problem was that he saw himself as a producer-writer-director, when in fact he was spectacularly incompetent in all three capacities.
+Friends who knew Wood have described him as an eccentric, oddball hack who was far more interested in the work required in cobbling a film project together than in ever learning the craft of film making itself or in any type of realism.
+In an alternate universe, Wood might have been a competent producer if he had better industry connections and an even remotely competent director.
 Wood, however, likened himself to his idol, Orson Welles, and became a triple threat: bad producer, poor screenwriter and God-awful director.
-All of his films exhibit illogical continuity, bizarre narratives and give the distinct impression that a director's job was simply to expose the least amount of film possible due to constant budget constraints.
-Visible wires connected to pie-pan UFOs, actors knocking over cardboard "headstones", cars changing models and years during chase sequences, scenes exhibiting a disturbing lack of handgun safety, and the ingenious use of shower curtains in rudder-less airplane cockpits are just a few of the trademarks of an Edward D. Wood Jr. production.
-When criticized for their innumerable flaws, he'd cheerfully explain his interpretation of the suspension of disbelief.
-It's not so much that he made movies so badly without regard to realism, the amazing part is that he managed to get them made at all.
+All of his films exhibit illogical continuity, bizarre narratives and give the distinct impression that a director's job was simply to expose the least amount of film possible due to crushing budget constraints.
+His magnum opus, Plan 9 from Outer Space (1959), features visible wires connected to pie-pan UFOs, actors knocking over cardboard "headstones", cars changing models and years during chase sequences, scenes exhibiting a disturbing lack of handgun safety and the ingenious use of shower curtains in airplane cockpits that have virtually no equipment are just a few of the trademarks of that Edward D. Wood Jr. production.
+When criticized for their innumerable flaws, Wood would cheerfully explain his interpretation of the suspension of disbelief.
+It's not so much that he made movies so badly without regard to realism--the amazing part is that he managed to get them made at all.

 Due to his recent resurgence in popularity, many of his equally bizarre transvestite-themed sex novels have been republished.
 The gravitational pull of Planet Angora remains quite strong.